Interested in becoming a volunteer Relationship Counsellor for Marriage Care?

 How much does the training cost?

-Our counselling training is currently free of charge.
-However, we do ask for a contribution towards costs, and always welcome donations.
+Our counselling trainers are volunteers and give their time free of charge, however, we do ask for a contribution towards costs of running the training, and always welcome donations.
 We are a charity that does not receive any government funding, and who relies upon the fees and donations that we attract for our services, as well as fundraising, to provide our relationship support.

 How much counselling experience will I need to have before I join the course?